benrgreene/slider-npm/readme.md

 * hasArrows: whether or not to add arrows to the slider container (default: true)
 * variableHeight: whether the slider height adapts to the visible child.
 If this is set to false, then you'll need to set the height yourself. (default: true).
 * timer: amount of time on a slide before moving along.
 Not passing a time means there is no timer. (optional)
+* leftArrowContent: the HTML content for the left arrow (optional, defaults to arrow)
+* rightArrowContent: the HTML content for the right arrow (optional, defaults to arrow)

 ## Custom Events